-Brian had been made redundant and was having difficulty finding a job.
-He became depressed and started to use alcohol as a coping mechanism.
+Brian had been made redundant and could not find a job.
+He got depressed and started to use alcohol as a coping mechanism.

 Step by step

-The voices of three family members voices telling of their experience during arrest, court and release & resettlement.
+The voices of three family members telling of their experience during arrest, court and, release & resettlement.

-I was fifteen when my big brother first went in to prison
+I was fifteen when my big brother first went to prison

-A young girl explains how she felt when her brother went to prison and how she tried to maintain contact.
+A young girl explains how she felt when her brother went to prison, how she tried to keep in contact.

 A Spouse’s Story

-My story started on a late evening when there was a knock at the door and a gang of policemen came to arrest my partner
+My story started one evening when there was a knock at the door and a gang of policemen came to arrest my partner.

 A Mum’s Story

-John was having difficulties at school with poor concentration and behaviour.
-Dad has been in prison all John’s life, however John wasn’t aware of his offence, and he wanted to know more.
+John has difficulties at school.
+His dad has been in prison all John’s life, but John didn’t know why.
+He wants to know more.